The personal research operator in the principal's voice.

 Saigar is built around a single person and the shape of his research life.
 That constraint is the most important architectural choice in the system.

-Sagar Bharambe is a payments practitioner based in Rijswijk, the Netherlands.
+Sagar Bharambe is a payments practitioner based in Delft, the Netherlands.
 His professional terrain is European retail payments: scheme dynamics, regulatory shifts at the AFM and DNB, the open banking spillovers from PSD3 and the Instant Payments Regulation, the slow churn at the long tail of acquirers and PSPs and what the next layer of European stablecoin and tokenisation efforts mean for any of it.

 The work is reading-heavy.
 The output is opinion-heavy.
 The volume of regulator filings, scheme press releases, banking association statements, market data, EBA consultation papers, AFM guidance letters, ECB working papers, and ISO 20022 progression notes is large enough that staying current is a job in itself.
 The synthesis required to turn it into useful editorial output, the kind that can land on sagarbharambe.com or in front of a counterparty, is another job.